 Law student facilities

-In addition to the dedicated Law library within the main University library (now with 24 hour opening), supported by a specialist Law Librarian, the School of Law has worked hard in recent years with the University and our alumni groups to develop student learning resources and facilities within the School.
+In addition to the dedicated Law library within the main University library, supported by a specialist Law Librarian, the School of Law has worked hard in recent years with the University and our alumni groups to develop student learning resources and facilities within the School.

 The School of Law invests in a Student Social Space.